NSX Advanced Load Balancer Controller Sizing

-This guide explains the system capacity of the Avi Controller.
+This guide explains the system capacity of NSX Advanced Load Balancer Controller.

-During deployment of an Avi Controller, the system capacity of the Avi Controller can be specified based on allocations of the following system resources:
+During deployment of the Controller, the system capacity of the Controller can be specified based on allocations of the following system resources:

 - Memory (RAM)

-The amount of these resources allocated to an Avi Controller have a direct impact on its performance.
+The amount of these resources allocated to the Controller have a direct impact on its performance.

 The following table lists recommended allocations for each type of deployment:

 In a production deployment, a 3-node cluster is recommended.
-In a 3-node Avi Controller cluster, 1 Avi Controller is the leader Avi and is used for control-plane activities and workflows.
-The other 2 Avi Controllers are followers.
-The follower Avi Controller nodes are used for analytics.
-The follower Avi Controller nodes also provide backup in case the leader Avi Controller fails.
+In a 3-node Controller cluster, one Controller is the leader and is used for control-plane activities and workflows.
+The other two Controllers are followers.
+The follower Controller nodes are used for analytics.
+The follower Controller nodes also provide backup if the leader Controller fails.

 The following sections provide specific allocation recommendations.
 The recommendations are designed to fit most use cases, but might not fit every conceivable deployment scenario.